Artwork Help

 We recommend that you supply artwork to us with at least 2mm bleed all the way around.
 More doesn't matter, less does.

-How do I create bleeds?
+How do I Create Bleeds?

 If your artwork is split over multiple PDFs, but the artwork preparation guide says to submit only one file, what should you do?
 One simple solution is to merge the PDFs.
 If you have the full version of Acrobat (not Reader), then use that to merge the files.
 Otherwise there are upteen free utilities on the internet that allow you to merge PDF files, just google it.
 One of the best that we have seen is PDFsam (PDF Split And Merge) from: